SnirKolan/scripts/JPEGExtractor/README.md

 - Run terminal in this folder

 ## Steps:
-- Install FFMPEG: $sudo apt-get install ffmpeg
+- Install FFMPEG on Linux: $ sudo apt-get install ffmpeg
-- python3 jpeg_extractor.py --video video_name.mkv
+- To extract a whole video at rate of 1 fps: $ python3 jpeg_extractor.py --video video_name.mkv

-- python3 jpeg_extractor.py --help for optional parameters
+- To view optional parameters: $python3 jpeg_extractor.py --help